Summary

 Why Visual Data Matters to Investors

 The key is matching your visual choice to your message.
 Business plan graphs work best for showing progress over time.
 Charts are great at breaking down hard info into easy pieces.
+Are you making your backers work too hard to understand your data?

 Which Business Plan Graphs Win Funding in 2026?

 Not all business plan graphs are the same.
 Some visual types work better with backers than others.
+So which ones actually get results?

 Top Graph Types That Work

 ProjectionHub says area charts drive home market size points well.
 These comparison charts help backers see your potential market share.
+Want to grab an backer's attention fast?
+Start with one of these proven winners.

 Graph Types That Hurt Your Chances